learn-co-curriculum/dsc-object-oriented-attributes-with-functions/README.md

 ## Generating Customers and orders at scale

-Let's take this to the next level an systematically add some fake data to test our fancier method on.
-To do this, we'll also use some NumPy's built in random methods to randomly select quantities of orders and items.
+Now you can systematically add some fake data to test the fancier method on.
+You can use some NumPy's built in random methods to randomly select quantities of orders and items.

 ```python